 Oral Rulings of Acquittal Are Not Binding

 {25} Defendant also makes no argument why finality for purposes of appeal should be different from finality for a criminal verdict in terms of terminating jeopardy.
-This court has held that "in criminal cases, the judgment is final for the purpose of an appeal when it terminates the litigation on the merits and leaves nothing to be done but [enforcement]."
-Durant, 2000-NMCA-066, ¶ 5, 129 N.M.
-345, 7 P.3d 495 (internal quotation marks and citations omitted).
-We see no reason to differentiate between finality for purposes of a verdict (termination of jeopardy) and finality for purposes of appeal.
+This court has held that “in criminal cases, the judgment is final for the purpose of an appeal when it terminates the litigation on the merits and leaves nothing to be done but [enforcement].”
+Durant,

-{30} We conclude that neither the trial court's oral comments nor its interlocutory order subjected Defendant to the harassment of a second prosecution after a verdict of acquittal.
+{30} We conclude that neither the trial court’s oral comments nor its interlocutory order subjected Defendant to the harassment of a second prosecution after a verdict of acquittal.
 Therefore, the double jeopardy clause of the United States Constitution was not violated.
-Angel, 2002-NMSC-025, ¶¶ 7, 15, 132 N.M.
-501, 51 P.3d 1155.
+Angel,

 The Trial Court’s Oral Ruling Did Not Constitute Fundamental Error

-{31} Defendant's final argument regarding double jeopardy seems to be that he was prejudiced at trial by the oral ruling on June 3, 2003, because he understood the court's oral ruling to be an acquittal of the refusal theory and therefore did not address refusal in his motion for reconsideration.
+{31} Defendant’s final argument regarding double jeopardy seems to be that he was prejudiced at trial by the oral ruling on June 3, 2003, because he understood the court’s oral ruling to be an acquittal of the refusal theory and therefore did not address refusal in his motion for reconsideration.
 This claim is weak because refusal had been part of the original charge, and Defendant addressed refusal in his case-in-chief when he testified that he had difficulty hearing the instructions given to him and did not refuse to blow into the device.
 As noted, the fact-finder did not find Defendant credible.
-Defendant also undertook research to find any relevant case law to support his argument on refusal, even after the oral statements by the trial court, and Defendant continued to argue against the refusal basis, both before and after the purported oral acquittals.
+Defendant also undertook research to find any relevant case law to support his argument on refusal, even after the oral statements by the trial court, and Defendant continued to argue against the refusal basis, both before arid after the purported oral acquittals.

 {32} As described above, the doctrine of fundamental error is the more appropriate tool to guard against prejudice from oral rulings during trial.
-In such an analysis, Defendant would have to show that the oral statements by the trial court caused "fundamental unfairness" in his trial.
-Barber, 2004-NMSC-019, ¶¶ 18-20, 135 N.M.
-621, 92 P.3d 633 (internal quotation marks omitted).
-The record here shows there was no prejudice to Defendant because his defense on refusal was not curtailed in fact, nor was his trial fundamentally unfair.
+In such an analysis, Defendant would have to show that the oral statements by the trial court caused “fundamental unfairness” in his trial.
+Barber,

 The Implied Consent Act, the DWI Statutes, and Applicable Regulations

 {35} The DWI statute, Section 66-8-102(D)(3), references testing under the Implied Consent Act. § 66-8-107.
 The Implied Consent Act then refers to the Public Health Act, NMSA 1978, § 24-1-22 (2003), which directs the SLD to establish testing procedures.
-The SLD has promulgated regulations for alcohol testing of blood and breath pursuant to the Implied Consent Act.
+The SLD has promulgated regulations for 'alcohol testing of blood and breath pursuant to the Implied Consent Act.
 7 NMAC 33.2.1 to -18 (2001).

-{36} The DWI statute states, in pertinent part, that a person commits aggravated DWI if he "refuse[s] to submit to chemical testing, as provided for in the Implied Consent Act ... and in the judgment of the court, based upon the evidence of intoxication presented to the court, was under the influence of intoxicating liquor or drugs." § 66-8-102(D) (emphasis added).
-The Implied Consent Act then states that any driver in the state has consented "to chemical tests of his breath or blood or both, approved by the scientific laboratory division ... pursuant to the provisions of [the Public Health Act] ... for the purpose of determining the drug or alcohol content of his blood if arrested for [DWI]." § 66-8-107 (emphasis added).
+{36} The DWI statute states, in pertinent part, that a person commits aggravated DWI if he “refuse[s.] to submit to chemical testing, as provided for in the Implied Consent Act ... and in the judgment of the court, based upon the evidence of intoxication presented to the court, was under the influence of intoxicating liquor or drugs.” § 66-8-102(D) (emphasis added).
+The Implied Consent Act then states that any driver in the state has consented “to chemical tests of his breath or blood or both, approved by the scientific laboratory division ... pursuant to the provisions of [the Public Health Act] ... for the purpose of determining the drug or alcohol content of his blood if arrested for [DWI].” § 66-8-107 (emphasis added).
 The SLD regulations contain these definitions:

 [A] “sample” [is] a quantity of a subject’s blood or exhaled breath to be analyzed for the presence of alcohol....
 All samples should be of sufficient volume so that complete analysis ... may be performed.
 The breath test operator should make a good faith attempt to collect and analyze at least two (2) samples of breath.